nunoadrego/nunoadregodotcom/content/posts/playing-with-hashiCorp-waypoint-on-kubernetes-with-minikube.md

 Waypoint is an interesting project that might fulfill the needs of some organizations.
 The fact it abstracts the platform in which developers are deploying giving a consistent workflow is well played by HashiCorp.

-I would personally recommend it for startups giving its first steps towards an Internal Developer Platform.
+I would personally recommend it for startups giving their first steps towards an Internal Developer Platform.
 Nevertheless, don't forget that it is a super early stage project!

-I didn't cover in the essay, but there is also a [GitOps feature launched in Waypoint 0.3](https://www.hashicorp.com/blog/announcing-hashicorp-waypoint-0-3-0).
+I didn't cover it in the essay, but there is also a [GitOps feature launched in Waypoint 0.3](https://www.hashicorp.com/blog/announcing-hashicorp-waypoint-0-3-0).
 I wasn't able to replicate with my current local environment (due to the use of a local container registry), but I will explore more and bring news soon. 😄

-I'm looking forward to seeing the evolution of Waypoint in the next releases as well as test it in more platforms.
+I'm looking forward to seeing the evolution of Waypoint in the next releases as well as test it on more platforms.